 Auditor notes: New automated prototype equipment is tested to reduce passes and increase efficiency.
-Solar powered pumps are on site, and some small solar panel systems are in place on Wisconsin barns.
+Cover and grasses are allowed where possible.
 Weather stations, thermal core images, and fly over scans are used to manage applications and practices.

 OBJECTIVE 6 - WASTE AND MATERIAL MANAGEMENT